Application of software model management

 true

-Display the results obtained from the simulation:
+Displaying the results obtained during the simulation:

 results = engee.get_results( "program_control_model" )